jdleesmiller/jdleesmiller.github.io/_posts/2019-09-06-lessons-building-node-app-docker.markdown

     (Extra credit: you might wonder where those dependency files in the volume actually get stored.
 In short, whether using named or anonymous volumes, they live in a separate directory managed by docker on the host; see the [docker docs about volumes](https://docs.docker.com/storage/volumes/) for more info.)

 [^no-build]: The eagle eyed reader may have noticed that we don't have to `docker-compose build` to get the dependencies installed before `docker-compose up`.
 This is because it is running with the node modules in the `chat_node_modules` named volume.
-The next time we do a build, npm will install the dependencies from scratch into the image, but for installing packages day-to-day, we can run `npm install` in the container just like normal.
+The next time we do a build, npm will install the dependencies from scratch into the image, but for installing packages day-to-day, we can just run `npm install` in the container without having to rebuild.

     If you ever find yourself in a situation where you want to get rid of the named volume and start from scratch, you can run `docker volume list` to get a list of all volumes.
-The name of your node modules volume will depend on your docker compose project.
+The full name of your node modules volume will depend on your docker compose project.
 In my case, the volume of interest is `docker-chat-demo_chat_node_modules`, which can be removed if we first remove the container with `docker-compose rm -v chat` and then the volume itself with `docker volume rm docker-chat-demo_chat_node_modules`.

 [^alpine]: Docker also provides an official `alpine` image variant that is even smaller.
 However, these size savings come in part from using a completely different [`libc`](https://en.wikipedia.org/wiki/C_standard_library) and package manager than the Debian-based images.
 Unless you are deploying to embedded systems where space is at a premium, the complexities that may arise due to these differences may not be worth it, especially when the Debian-based slim images already offer substantial savings.